 adding to the person's distress, such as urinary tract

-- Tell the person in advance about changes in his or her
+- Remind the person often about upcoming changes in his or her

 WebMD Medical Reference from Healthwise